SauravRai/Online-Courses/Introduction to Embedded Systems Software and Development Environments/ReadMe.md

 Focusing on writing software that can officially code around those limitation Will be a prime focus for this course.
 To do this, we will need to bring into play many software tools and our knowledge of the processor.

+************************************************************************************************************************************

+Video 3: Embedded Software Engineering

+-> Good software design needs to understand what the purpose and required operations specifications that a project needs.
+It's good to start by breaking a software concept down into flow diagrams or software blocks a flow diagram can depict, how a particular piece of software or algorithm should behave.
+Often it contains a same functional software contracts, such as conditional decisions and high level function calls.

+->  An example of a typical software organization can be seen with an OS-based design.
+There are low-level Device Drivers that interact with Hardware.
+There are software to help boot or start the system.
+There's an operating system to schedule processes and manages resources.
+There are shared libraries that many software components use and finally the higher level software reflects user applications.

+-> Writing code to direct the interface of the hardware is referred to as bare-metal firmware.

+-> A firmware engineer requires deep knowledge of the hardware, not only for configuration of the bare-metal but also for hardware timing and limitations related to their software design.
+A software engineer's role will be to try and segment the hardware interface into something referred to as a HAL or Hardware Abstraction Layer.

+-> By design this interface works as a module component but they well defined interface.
+It allow software above the HAL layers become platform independent or agnostic to the specific hardware
+   implementation, a concern layers, portable across platforms.
+   In general for each of the box in our software system, you need to know what the responsibilities are and how the different blocks interface one another.

+-> Some time into understanding the hardware specs that affect the software design as we try to engineer the best solution as embedded systems are highly specialized with limited resources

+-> A  common software block design method is called component design.
+This is where we define small functional software blocks that have certain tasks.
+   We define the interface mechanism and the specs that each modules needs to adhere to.
+By doing this, you can build modulized software that is reusable across different systems, architectures and platforms.

+-> On-target testing is just a term that refers to installing your code on to your particular embedded system instead of another.
+   So new chip sets or printed circuit boards had to be built with the desired hardware and connections so the software engineer knew what they needed to configure.
+   Thankfully, new hardware development techniques and system emulation provide quality resources for low level development.

+   Take for example the introduction of development kits and the SDKs that allow us to rapidly prototype software.
+   It's not only enabled engineers to begin writing low level code or firmware but also provided them with the physical resources to test code on

+-> There are five main development tools that allows software engineers to get started on development and testing of their applications.
+   These are first simulators, software that imitates or intended to hardware's behavior without the actual hardware.
+Emulators, the hardboard platform that imitates the operation of your intended system.
+Compilers, it's the software that allows developers to pre-executable code for their intended architecture.
+   Installers, a software-hardware combination that allows compiled executable programs to be installed onto a platform.

+   And debuggers, a hardware-software solution that allows programmers to test and validate their executable programs.
+These tools are important because developing hardware takes time and it's expensive.

+-> Simulators and emulators will allow validation of design to occur before the arrival of hardware.
+Compilers, Installers, and debuggers will provide a quick development of features for your
+   embedded target and an easy way to fix off our bugs.

+-> Code should be such that is maintainable, testable, portable, robust, efficient and consistent.

+-> By putting time into architecting your software, writing code effectively.
+Making it modular, you can extend the lifetime and re-usability of this pieces, of your various projects and platforms.
+This obviously speeds up embedded systems prototyping time lines and the rate with which you can hit the market with your product.

+-> C-Programming has benefits for both low level hardware interactions and high level software language features.
+This provides portability across different embedded platforms.
+   C is high level enough that you do not need to know every detail about the very specific assembly level architectures.

+-> Typical embedded engineers actually write a form of C called Embedded C. Embedded C differs from C because it puts a focus on the following features.
+   Efficient memory management, timing centric operations, direct hardware/IO control, code size constraints, and optimized execution.
+   We can thinkn Embedded C as optimum features in minimum space and time.